 - At least 8x PCIe lanes for every GPU (not applicable for SXM connected GPUs)

 - At least 2 cores per GPU for PCIe 3.0 GPUs or 4 cores per GPU for PCIe 4.0 GPUs.

-If your region is using the local storage mode (the default for physical regions), the system must also have at least 3 2TB 7200RPM SATA hard drives.
+If your region is using the local storage mode (the default for physical regions), the system must also have at least 3 2TB SATA (SSD or 7200RPM HDD) hard drives.
 If your region is using central storage mode, the system must use a minimum 10GB Ethernet connection, 100GB preferred.

 Physical Server Provisioning